Warning: Controversial post alert! This may make your blood boil, but if it does, please feel free to add a venomous comment or two after reading.

 - Do you believe there is real commercial value in this culture?
 If so can you articulate what it is?

 C’mon, sell it to me; sell it to our bosses, please.
-There must be some Web Project Managers our there who also stay on Twitter all day and read blog posts etc. Why do you find it beneficial?
+There must be some Digital Project Managers out there who also stay on Twitter all day and read blog posts etc. Why do you find it beneficial?
 Or, in what way do you see it as a beneficial thing for your project team to be doing?